telerik/winforms-docs/controls/toast-notification/getting-started.md

 You can find listed below the required references for using a **RadToastNotificationManager** which are automatically added after you drag the **RadToastNotificationManager** from the toolbox:

-* Telerik.WinControls

-* Telerik.WinControls.UI

-* TelerikCommon

 * Telerik.WinControls.RadToastNotification

-* Microsoft.Toolkit.Uwp.Notifications
+* Microsoft.Toolkit.Uwp.Notifications * (necessary for using a custom activator)

 >important RadToastNotificationManager requires .NET Framework 4.6.1 or higher.